OpenFn/grassroot-soccer/README.md

 4. Run tests to confirm the curriculum works as expected

 ### Process for Adding a Question to Pre/Post and Coach Support Visit
+To add a new question for Pre/Post or Coach Support visit, please follow this process
 1. Configure the question on CommCare and make a note of the Question ID
 <img width="914" height="252" alt="image" src="https://github.com/user-attachments/assets/0df56f9f-8a55-486b-9a04-4ee7dda916eb" />